zuozhenggh/learning-library/data-management-library/database/machine-learning/oml4sql/oml4sql-anomaly-detection/oml4sql-anomaly-detection.md

 ![view-SSH-Hosts](../oml4sql-anomaly-detection/images/view-ssh.png)

-3. Rigth clic on SSH Hots and then do clic in New SSH Host, write values in each field and then clic Ok.
+3. Right clic on SSH Hots and then do clic in New SSH Host, write values in each field and then clic Ok.

 ![ssh-remote-host](../oml4sql-anomaly-detection/images/ssh-remote-host.png)

-4. Rigth clic on the fisrt oml4sql tab in SSH Hosts an clic connect, and then right clic in the submenu oml4sql tab an clic connect.
+4. Right clic on the first oml4sql tab in SSH Hosts an clic connect, and then right clic in the submenu oml4sql tab an clic connect.
 Notice how the small padlock closes in both options, which represents that you are already remotely connected to your VM and you are ready to create a connection to your

 5. schema from SQL Developer.